 Our Mission Statement:

-To work with our clients and the community to inform, to educate and to provide the best quality care to all companion animals in a pleasant family environment.
+To work with our clients and the community to inform, to educate and to provide all companion animals with quality care in a low-stress, family environment.

 The Patton Veterinary Hospital has been serving the community of Red Lion.
 The animal hospital, once called The Red Lion Animal Hospital, was started by Dr. Clark Maust in 1916.
 It was a small practice that began as a single room attached to his garage on Pleasant View Street in Red Lion.
 Initially, Dr. Maust serviced only large animals.
 In 1959 he expanded the practice to include a waiting room, one exam room and kennels.